GabrielaValente/GabrielaValente/README.md

 Hi, I'm Gabi.

-👩‍💻 As a front-end developer, I'm really like creating engaging and intuitive user experiences.
+👩‍💻 As a front-end developer, I really like creating engaging and intuitive user experiences.
 Currently, I'm focusing on JavaScript, Vue.js, and React.js.

 🎓 I'm also a Software Engineering student, eager to expand my knowledge and skills.